top of page

 I'll go one step further and say, "Steal from other authors."
 Of course, you must do so in a respectable fashion.
 You don't want to get pinned for plagiarism.

 In all seriousness, how many times have you been reading a book and found yourself thinking: "No, no, no!
 That's not how that would happen!"
 Well, today's your lucky day.
 You've found a hidden gem that you can steal, polish, and profit from.
-Change a few characters, inject a different set of circumstances, within a different context, and now you can show it off!
+Change a few characters, inject a different set of circumstances within a different context, and now you can show it off!
 That's what we, as storytellers, do with tropes.
-We take common themes and redress them--sometimes subvert them--in order to voice our own unique perspectives as individuals.
+We take common themes and redress them--sometimes subvert them--in order to voice our own unique perspectives.

-Exceptions to the rule: Another aside: Don't plagiarize.
-Use other people's creativity to inspire your own.
+Exceptions to the rule: Don't plagiarize.
+Use other people's creativity to inspire your own!

 Link to the full interview with George R.R.
 Martin: